jordan-public/zircuit-prolog-preexectution/README.md

 The proving system is much simpler than the one for execution of the EVM:
 - There is no state because it executes on the client side.
-Consequently there are no methods for fetching parts of the state from Merkle Tries, etc.
+Consequently there are no methods for fetching parts of the state from Merkle-Patricia or Verkle Tries, etc.
 - There is no large set of instructions.

 Here is the outline of the proving system:
-- The program can be stored in a directed graph of possible next clause to use for an uninstantiated predicate.
-Nodes can have out-degree larger than one, which corresponds to the non-determinism in the search for solution.
-In each step of the execution trace, there has to be a corresponding link in this graph.
+- The program can be stored in an ordered table of clauses.
+Multiple clauses with same "head" (the left side; predicate) can exist for a single predicate, which stems from the non-determinism.
 - For each step of the execution trace the **Unification** of terms (parameters) has to be checked (constrained).
 The unification takes 2 terms and replaces the uninstantiated variables on one side with potentially instantiated values on the other.
+- As the matched head of a Prolog clause can have multiple terms on the right, they have to be pushed to a stack, popped when encountered in the execution trace and the final result should be an empty stack.

-Considering the simplicity of the above two operations, special SP1 "precompiles" can be developed for both graph path checking and term Unification.
-The only remaining part is looping through the execution trace.
+Considering the simplicity of the above operations, special SP1 "precompiles" can be developed for table membership checking, term Unification, and stack implementation.
+The only remaining part is looping through the execution trace and checking that at the end of the loop, the stack is empty.

+Note that Prolog needs 2 stacks (call stack + backtrack stack) for execution.
+However, for checking of the execution trace it only needs one, as the non-determinism is already settled by the time we have a complete execution trace.

 ## Expected Results